Substrate (aquarium): Sand

 Sand is often recommended for use with certain species, such as the river stingrays of family Potamotrygonidae, which bury themselves in the fine substrate.
 However, these species can be successfully kept with coarser substrates as well.
 Clay can be mixed in with sand to provide extra nutrients for live plants.

 Leaf (leaves)

-A growing aquarist substrate is the use of leaves in an aquarium in replacement for traditional substate.
+A growing aquarist substrate is the use of leaves in an aquarium in replacement for traditional substrate.
 The leaf or leaves can be mixed with other substrates or solely on their own.
 They mimic the natural environments of aquatic creatures and create a stress free and pH balancing environment for flora and fauna by tinting the water column colour to a reddish hue with the release of beneficial tannin that certain aquatic life prefer.
 They are often used in blackwater aquarium biotopes.
 Care has to be taken as some leaf matter may be poisonous in nature and harmful to aquatic life.

 In some aquaria, different substrates are used in different parts of the tank.
 For example, peat can be used in one corner, while gravel in another portion allows rooted plants.